awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/get-started-with-ec2-auto-scaling.md

 **To verify that your Auto Scaling group has launched an EC2 instance**

-1. Open the [Auto Scaling groups page](https://console.aws.amazon.com/ec2autoscaling) in the Amazon EC2 console\.
+1. Open the [Auto Scaling groups page](https://console.aws.amazon.com/ec2/v2/home?#AutoScalingGroups) of the Amazon EC2 console\.

 1. Select the check box next to the Auto Scaling group that you just created\.